carpentries-incubator/cwl-novice-tutorial/_episodes/04-document_cite.md

 ---
-title: "Citing the tools in your workflow"
+title: "Documentation and Citation in Workflows"
 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How to document your workflow?"
+- "How to cite research software in your workflow?"
 objectives:
+- "Documentation Objectives:"
+- "explain the importance of documenting a workflow"
+- "use description fields to document purpose, intent, and other factors at multiple levels within their workflow"
+- "recognise when it is appropriate to include this documentation"
+- "Citation Objectives:"
 - "explain the importance of correctly citing research software"
 - "give credit for all the tools used in their workflow(s)"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
-By the end of this epsiode,
+By the end of this episode,
 learners should be able to
-__explain the importance of correctly citing research software__.
+__document their workflows to increase reusability__ and __explain the importance of correctly citing research software__.

-**TODO: define some specific objectives to capture the skills being taught in this section.**
+**TODO (CITE): define some specific objectives to capture the skills being taught in this section.**

 See [this page](https://www.commonwl.org/v1.1/CommandLineTool.html#SoftwarePackage).

-{% include links.md %}